What Is ACES and PIES Data?

 - PIES (Product Information Exchange Standard) is used to manage and exchange product (part number) data.

-In this article we will be looking into the two leading industry standards for data formatting in the automotive aftermarket industry.
+In this article we look at the two leading industry standards for data formatting in the automotive aftermarket industry.
 These two standards of course being ACES and PIES.
 The ACES and PIES data standards were created by the Auto Care Association, formerly known as the Automotive Aftermarket Industry Association, or AAIA.

 These data standards work together to manage and exchange part number and fitment data to subscribers, and to give the automotive aftermarket industry a universal standard to work from.
 So why have ACES and PIES become the industry standards that are used today as many as 500,000 members?
 To understand that, we need to take a deeper look into the definitions of the ACES and PIES information exchange standards.

 ACES (sometimes called AAIA ACES) and PIES (sometimes called AAIA PIES) highlight some of the things that makes the aftermarket industry (including data) different from other industries: we have to manage year, make, model fitment data for products.
 This presents unique challenges to companies exchanging data, creating websites, selling online or in a retail store, or warehousing products.
 These data standards were created by the Auto Care Association when the association was still called Automotive Aftermarket Industry Association (AAIA).